camicroscope/caMicroscope/docs/Review.md

 This guide aims to flatten the learning curve needed to perform review on slides quickly and efficiently.

 ## Creating Annotations
 It may be useful to add annotations to aid with review, or for any other reason.
-Using the pencil button will bring up a form, in which you can add a name (required) and any other freeform notes (optional).
+Using the pencil button will bring up a form, in which you can add a name (required) and/or any other freeform notes (optional).
 After the form is filled out, drawing on the slide will create that annotation automatically.
-Alternatively, you can group annotations by clicking on the pencil again, and having it enter infinite mode.
-In this mode, you can create multiple annotations with the same name and notes at once, but you must click save when finished.
+Alternatively, you can group annotations by clicking on the pencil again, and make it enter infinite mode.
+In this mode, you can create multiple annotations with the same name and notes at once, but you must click save when you are finished with the creation .

 1. Enter the annotation name
 2. Enter the annotation note